 Alice adopted her “James Tiptree, Jr.” persona to protect her academic reputation.
 As Tiptree, she garnered immense praise for her numerous tales that often stretched the boundaries of the genre by challenging the perceptions of gender.
 Her many awards include two Hugo (1974 novella, “The Girl Who Was Plugged In”; 1976 novella, “Houston, Houston, Do You Read?”), three Nebula (1973 short story, “Love Is the Plan the Plan Is Death”; 1976 novella, “Houston, Houston, Do You Read?”; 1977 novelette, “The Screwfly Solution”), and a 1987 World Fantasy for the collection Tales of the Quintana Roo.

-Tiptree penned the two novels Up the Walls ofthe World and Brightness Falls from the Air.
-Her numerous stories have been collected in many volumes including Ten Thousand Light-Years from Home, Warm Worlds and Otherwise, Out Of The Everywhere and Other Extraordinary Visions, The Starry Rift, Crown Of Stars, and HER SMOKE ROSE UP FOREVER.
+Tiptree penned the two novels Up the Walls of the World (1978) and Brightness Falls from the Air (1985).
+Her numerous stories have been collected in many volumes including Ten Thousand Light-Years from Home (1973), Warm Worlds and Otherwise (1975), Star Songs of an Old Primate (1978), Out Of The Everywhere and Other Extraordinary Visions (1981), Byte Beautiful: Eight Science Fiction Stories (1985), Tales of the Quintana Roo (1986), The Starry Rift (1986), Le livre d’or de la science-fiction: James Tiptree Jr (1986; French), Crown Of Stars (1988), and HER SMOKE ROSE UP FOREVER (1990).
 Her poetry from the late 1940s and early 1950s were collected in NEAT SHEETS: THE POETRY OF JAMES TIPTREE, JR.